zunstraal/J-Co-Project/languageSpecification/getCollection.md

         GET COLLECTION  WeatherSensors;

- 2. From a repository previously declared by means of the Use DB command:
+ 2. From a repository previously declared by means of the Use DB instruction:

         GET COLLECTION  WeatherSensorMeasures@DATA_2021;